ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D31
 - Codecademy: Completed Improved Styling with CSS: Typography Project
 - Started Web Development Foundations — Challenge Project: Build Your Own Cheat Sheet
 - freeCodeCamp: Started working on the Build a Survey Form HTML

+## R1D32
+- Codecademy: Challenge Project: Build Your Own Cheat Sheet.
+Decided on the topic and structure.
+- freeCodeCamp: Continued working on the Build a Survey Form HTML